MoenMi/notes/classes/cs438/1-intro.md

 ### 1.4.4 - Throughput in Computer Networks

+**Throughput** is the rate (bits/time) at which bits are being sent from sender to receiver.
+- **Instantaneous**: Rate at given point in time
+- **Average**: Rate over long period of time

 ## 1.5 - Protocol Layers and Their Service Models

 ### 1.5.1 - Layered Architecture

+**Layers** are actions taken at a certain step, which rely on previous steps.

+Layered Internet protocol stack:

+1. **Application Layer**: supporting network applications
+   - HTTP, IMAP, SMTP, DNS
+2. **Transport Layer**: process-process data transfer
+    - TCP, UDP
+3. **Network Layer**: routing of datagrams from source to destination
+    - IP, routing protocols
+4. **Link Layer**: data transfer between neighboring network elements
+    - Ethernet, 802.11 (WiFi), PPP
+5. **Physical Layer**: bits "on the wire"

 ### 1.5.2 - Encapsulation